iron-software/IronBarcode-Examples/how-to/read-barcodes-from-multi-page-frame-tiff-gif/README.md

 > Full guide: [How to Read Barcodes from Multi-Page/Frame GIF and TIFF](https://ironsoftware.com/how-to/read-barcodes-from-multi-page-frame-tiff-gif/)

-IronBarcode seamlessly handles reading from various image formats, including **multi-page and multi-frame GIF and TIFF**.
+IronBarcode handles reading from various image formats, including **multi-page and multi-frame GIF and TIFF**.
 Users benefit from the convenience of processing images without needing to separate the frames or pages manually.
 Here's how to efficiently utilize IronBarcode for handling these specific formats.

 ### Quickstart: Reading Barcodes Completely from Multipage TIFF or GIF Files

-With a straightforward method invocation, IronBarcode effortlessly handles multipage TIFFs or animated GIFs, decoding all embedded barcodes.
+With a straightforward method invocation, IronBarcode handles multipage TIFFs or animated GIFs, decoding all embedded barcodes.
 There’s no need for frame separation or intricate preprocessing—simply supply the file path to `BarcodeReader.Read` for immediate results.

 ```csharp
 IronBarCode.BarcodeResults results = IronBarCode.BarcodeReader.Read("multiPageImage.tiff");